saandeepa93/TorchOpenFace/wiki.md

 However, This wont support using the shared objects in the PyTorch files (`.py`) because PyTorch by default is `CXX_ABI` disabled.
 The only way to enable is to build PyTorch from source.

 **Therefore, you should build the latest PyTorch from source and enable `CXX_ABI` manually.
-Once you build PyTorch from source, you donot need a separate installation of libtorch as well.**
+Once you build PyTorch from source, you donot need a separate installation of libtorch.**

 ### **Build PyTorch from source**
 * Ensure you have a clean installation of CUDA and nvcc.
 Check both versions by running the below command.
 Any error in either commands means they are not installed correctly.